Picking the Right Clothing Displays for Your Fashion Boutique

-Favourite purchases: Jeans, camisole tops, casual boots, accessories.
+Favorite purchases: Jeans, camisole tops, casual boots, accessories.

 Okay so now that we have the main theme issue covered, there are still a few technical factors you need to consider before choosing the display fixtures / systems that are right for your boutique.

-ii.
+II.
 Where is the display going to go inside the store?

 A word of advice – as you enter your store, the first 5-15 feet are known as the decompression zone.
 Most customers are not going to pay attention to displays or fixtures in this area, since they are not in a “shopping mode” yet.
 So leave this area open & free from merchandise and displays.